iamacoffeepot/statera-core/README.md

 # statera-core

-## Authors

-- [Ov3rKoalified](https://x.com/Ov3rKoalafied) - For our many conversations about the game theory of various mechanics and how to make the protocol applicable to the general public

 ## Overview

 Statera is a decentralized finance protocol that provides users a means to originate fixed-term over-collateralized loans with yield bearing assets.
 Instead of charging interest during the life of a loan, Statera takes profits  when the loan is closed and distributes them at a prearranged proportion to the borrower and lenders.